EOSIO/spec-repo/eep-draft_enhanced_database.md

 primary key.
 If there's multiple secondary indexes, then it's probably in the contract's interest to choose a small (e.g. uint32_t or uint64_t) primary key.

+The CDT could provide this table abstraction layer to prevent contract authors from having to implement it.
+It could provide both a full table model and a simplified STL-like container which only supports a single key.

 ### Key transformations

 The key-value store could provide a lexicographical ordering of uint8_t on the keys.
 The contract can